Catholic Community Foundation of Minnesota

 Overview

 Founded in 1997, the Catholic Community Foundation of Minnesota (CCF) has become one of the largest Catholic community foundations in the United States, managing $667 million in charitable assets.
-Since its founding, CCF has granted a total of $288 million to support the spiritual, educational, and social needs of the Catholic community in Minnesota.
-The foundation operates with a clear mission: partnering with individuals and organizations to establish charitable funds, stewarding those funds to grow in perpetuity, and impacting the community through purposeful grantmaking.
+The foundation operates with a clear mission: partnering with individuals and organisations to establish charitable funds, stewarding those funds to grow in perpetuity, and impacting the community through purposeful grantmaking.

-CCF distributes grants through two main channels: donor-directed grants (approximately $43.7 million in FY2025) from donor advised funds and institutional endowments, and CCF-directed discretionary grants (approximately $1.6 million in FY2025).
+CCF distributes grants through two main channels: donor-directed grants from donor advised funds and institutional endowments, and CCF-directed discretionary grants.
 Under the leadership of President Anne Cullen Miller since 2013, CCF has grown significantly in both assets and impact.
-Miller, who announced her retirement effective January 2026, has emphasized that "donors give through us, not to us, and Catholic values are infused in all we do."
+Miller, who announced her retirement effective January 2026, has emphasised that "donors give through us, not to us, and Catholic values are infused in all we do."
 The foundation earned a Four-Star rating (94%) from Charity Navigator, demonstrating strong financial health and accountability.

 Funding Priorities